 Maintenance Service Report

 The Maintenance Service History report shows a list of all logged maintenance events.
-To activate the report use the report activation method and search for the M1000 report in your application.
+To activate the report use the report activation method.

 Custom fields in Maintenance